Egypt

-Health and Safety in Egypt
+Health Care, Disease Control, Crime and Safety in Egypt

 As a developing country, Egypt’s offers medical facilities that are adequate for non-emergency matters, particularly in tourist areas, but emergency and intensive care facilities are limited.
 Efforts should be made to go to Cairo for any significant medical care.